syncfusion-content/javascript-docs/js/api/ejListBox.md

 N> 1.
 This method does not accept any arguments.
-N> 2.Since this method is deprecated we suggest you to use removeSelectedItems method.
+N> 2.
+Since this method is deprecated, we suggest you to use  removeSelectedItems method.

 Example
 {:.example}